 Celebrating George Washington's Birthday on the National Mall

-The celebration began with a performance by the Fort McHenry Fife and Drum Corps, followed by remarks from Superintendent Kevin Griess and a representative of the Washington National Monument Society.
+Outerbridge Horsey, Vice President of the Washington National Monument Society, also shared remarks celebrating George Washington and the history of the Monument.
 Founded in 1833, the Washington National Monument Society was the first private organization to fund the construction of the Washington Monument on the National Mall; that spirit of public-private partnership continues today.

-Students explored the history and significance of the Monument and the National Mall through music and storytelling, even marching alongside the Drum Corps in celebration.
-Through programs such as the National Mall Gateway, the Trust remains committed to connecting the next generation to the stories, history, and civic meaning of America’s Front Yard!
+The Trust joined the event to share its new National Mall Gateway learning platform with students and educators on site.
+Students explored the history and significance of the Monument and the National Mall through music and storytelling, even marching alongside the fife and drum corps in celebration.
+Through programs such as the National Mall Gateway, the Trust is helping to connect the next generation of learners to the stories, history, and civic meaning of America’s Front Yard.

 Interested in more?
-Visit the National Mall Gateway at gateway.nationalmall.org for special Presidential tours, including personalized experiences highlighting the U.S. presidents memorialized on America’s Front Yard.
+Visit the National Mall Gateway at https://gateway.nationalmall.org gateway.nationalmall.org for special Presidential Tours, including personalized experiences highlighting the U.S. presidents memorialized on America’s Front Yard.